0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

     ![img](../../img/pos/restake-rewards.png)

-This will restake the MATIC token rewards to the validator and increase your delegation stake.
+This will restake the POL token rewards to the validator and increase your delegation stake.

 ## Unbond from a validator